 For starters, what is flirting?

 I have a friend and even after several years of marriage, jealousy is an integral part of her relationship.
-It's not what I'd call an unhealthy jealousy, but it's strong enough for her not to be able to handle seeing her husband talking to another woman.
-For her it’s obvious, flirting is cheating.
+It's not what I'd call unhealthy jealousy, but it's strong enough for her not to be able to handle seeing her husband talking to another woman.
+For her, it’s obvious, flirting is cheating and when her husband crosses the line and partakes in it, for her, it's a form of betrayal.
 She can’t stand the idea that her husband might lust after or want another woman.
-She, on the other hand, doesn’t flirt at all and if she found out that her husband had spent the evening chatting with another woman, I’m not sure she would forgive him for it.
+She, on the other hand, doesn’t flirt at all and if she found out that her husband had spent the evening chatting with another woman, I’m not sure if she would forgive him for it.

 So, is flirting cheating?

 It all depends on how far we go, the trust we have in ourselves, and in our relationship.
 Am I capable of teasing without taking it too far?
 Do I trust my partner enough to know he wouldn’t sleep with another person?

 >>> You might find this article interesting: 7 Tips for an amazing sex life